badbayesian/personal_website/content/authors/admin/_index.md

 superuser: true
 title: Daniel Silva-Inclan
 ---
 Hello, my name is Daniel Silva-Inclan.
-I am actively seeking job opportunities in both software development and data science.
+I am open to new opportunities in both software development and data science.

-I am interested in building robust software to scale better decision-making.
-In both my prior endeavors as a Research Assistant at UChicago and a Data Scientist at Civis Analytics, I built prototypes and visualizations of software solutions with domain experts and software engineers.
+I am interested in building robust software to better scale decision-making and research.
+In my 3+ years of experience, I have focused in leveraging computational tools to make the research process more efficient and robust.
+I have built and prototyped various software pipelines and visualizations for economists and other domain experts.
 I am most comfortable working in Python, R, bash, git, SQL, and Docker but also have experience with Go and C/C++.
 My preferred editor is Neovim + Terminator.

-Outside of work, you can find me cooking new recipes (recently into replicating brown-sugar Boba ice cream) or playing Age of Empires 2.
+Outside of work, you can find me cooking new recipes (big fan of pambazos right now) or playing Age of Empires 2 DE.